Palem1988/blocknetdx-utils/README.md

 Note !
 Many unit tests now each generate a lot of subtests to shuffle out-of-bounds or garbage around the parameters ; therefore, the number of atomic tests will increase exponentially as you increase the number of unit tests you will run.
 - Revamped sequenced tests: better scaling by now leveraging directly the unit tests.
-- Code cleanings.

-- Important Note !
-The console will **wrongly** report assertion failures.
+- **Important !** The console will **wrongly** report assertion failures.
 You can safely ignore these.
 Only the log file will report the real assertions failures.
 This is due to exception chaining.

 # Current known issues